pmo55/sinatra-project/README.md

     $ shotgun

-Take the web address provided in terminal and copy it to your web browser.
+Take the web address provided in the terminal and copy it to your web browser.

 ## Contributing